textmining-infopros/chapter4/README.md

 # Case Study : Topic Modeling of Documents using Three Different Tools

 This repository contains a reproducible research compendium for the case study used in the book:
-Manika Lamba and Margam Madhusudhan (2021) Text Mining: An Uncharted Territory for Librarians, Springer.
+Manika Lamba and Margam Madhusudhan (2021) Text Mining for Information Professionals: An Uncharted Territory, SpringerNature.

 # How to cite
 Please cite this compendium as: xxxxxxx